fjord-framework/cli/README.md

       - NAME: name of consumer group
       - KAFKA_TOPICS: space-delimited list of Kafka topics to subscribe to
       - API_TOPICS: space-delimited list of API topics.
 1+ Kafka topics can map to a API topic; repeat API topic name to align with Kafka topic name
-      - FROM_BEGINNINGS: boolean, per Kafka topic
+      - FROM_BEGINNINGS: space-delimited list of boolean values per Kafka topic
       - BROKERS: space-delimited list of broker addresses
       - SECURITY: (optional) "SASL-plain" | "none"
       - KAFKA_USERNAME: (optional) username for SASL-plain security option